miwurster/msc-iot-kaffeekanne/device-api/README.md

 }
 ```

-The `ParseMessage` node in our `Node-RED` flow parses this payload and transforms it into the following
+The `ParseMessage` node in our `Node-RED` flow parses this payload and transforms it into the following payload:

 ```json
 {